- What is a Trailer Bill of Sale

 Dry-van trailers can either be refrigerated or non-refrigerated, they are a type of semi-trailers that are fully enclosed in order to protect shipments.

-When and Why Use a Bill of Sale for Trailer
+When and Why Use a Bill of Sale for an RV or Trailer

 A bill of sale is a helpful document when transferring ownership or selling a trailer.
 It is a type of receipt that can be used to demonstrate the valid transferal of the vehicle.
 This can be useful in the case that the new owner commits traffic violations, and you need to prove that you are no longer in possession of the trailer.